jaromir-benes/banrep-training-2021/system-priors-jb/intro/system-priors-intro.md

 $$

 ---

-## Benefits of system priors in estimation
+## Benefits of System Priors in Estimation

 * A relatively low number of system priors can push parameter estimates into a region where the properties of the model as a whole make sense and are well-behaved…

 * …without enforcing a tighter prior structure on individual parameters

----

-## Non-bayesian interpretation of priors: Penalty/shrinkage

-* Shrinkage (or penalty) function

-* Keep the parameters close to our “preferred” values

-* ”Close” is defined by the shape/curvature of the shrinkage/penalty function

-* Example: Normal priors are equivalent to quadratic shrinkage/penalty

 ---